Can the building products industry bounce back from the Covid-19 crisis? GGP Magazine catches up with industry expert Andrew Scott to discuss.

 The evidence suggests that even with a recession the home improvement market will be less affected than many other sectors, and with less competition, the companies who adopt a pragmatic view, invest in their brand and take an offensive position will gain market share.

 Of course, that doesn’t mean companies shouldn’t adapt.
 While the 2007 – 2009 recession was a liquidity and credit crisis, this recession will be characterised by a shift in behaviour and attitudes.
 Some form of social distancing is likely to be with us until a vaccine is found, and companies must adapt their business model to meet changing customer expectations.

 Technology has a major role to play, but again companies should avoid costly knee-jerk reactions that could cause more damage in the long-run.
 From a marketing perspective, moving all activity online may be the right decision today, but as lock-down eases a digital-only strategy is a dangerous game.
 Few brands are built solely online, which is why Amazon is one of the biggest advertisers on terrestrial TV.
 And it’s no surprise that magazine.co.uk has reported a 403% rise in demand for subscriptions to home and garden print magazines during lockdown.

 What does the future of the industry look like?
 I am quietly optimistic.
 I expect to see significant M&A activity, and sadly some companies will vanish, but this makes room for others to capture market share.
 How we operate as an industry will change and the speed of diversification will increase.
 The bottom line is that companies will need to work harder and smarter for their customers.

-Andrew Scott has been in the glass and glazing industry for over 30 years, and has advised hundreds of companies on business and marketing strategy during good and bad times.
+Andrew Scott has been in the glazing and building products industry for over 30 years, and has advised hundreds of companies on business and marketing strategy during good and bad times.
 He is CEO of Purplex Marketing and Insight Data.

 For more information, get in contact here or call 01934 808132.